guillaume-heusch/panel-detection/docs/data.md

 ## Getting annotations

 For each frame, an annotation file has been generated as a csv file.
-Each csv file contains one or several lines, i.e. one line for each panel correctly detected.
-By correctly detected, I mean that the bounding box around the panel is more or less ok, and that the correct number has been detected by the OCR engine.
+Each csv file contains one or several lines, i.e. one line for each detected panel.
 Here's an example of the content of such a csv file:

 ```
 20,974,833,1075,899